bagnine/Pnuemonia-image-classification/README.md

 For preprocessing, we resized each image to 224x224 pixels and ran models both after converting them to greyscale and as a 3d tensor array.
 We calculated the inverse frequency of each class in our training data to use as class weights in our models.

+We used an Adam classifer which uses an adaptive learning rate with stochastic gradient descent.

 We created a convoluted neural network consisting of 8 alternating convolution and max pooling layers, followed by a flattening layer and 3 densely connected layers interspersed with regularization layers.
 Using our target metric- Recall- along with Accuracy and AUC we were able to tune our model to avoid over predicting pneumonia while still avoiding a potentially life-threatening false negative.

 ### VGG16: make it Alexnet, but better